ebby-s/RedHDL/README.md

 <a name="usage"></a>
 # 3 Usage

+## 3.1 Minecraft to System Verilog

 Before running this program, you need to:

 1. Have Minecraft open, with the target world loaded.

-2. The player needs to be at the location of the taret redstone circuits because the program only scans a 40x40x40 area with the player in the centre.
+2. The player needs to be at the location of the taret redstone circuits because the program only scans a volume of blocks with the player at the centre.

-When these conditions are met, go to a terminal and run `main.py`.
+When these conditions are met, go to a terminal and run the following command:
+`python main.py -o rs_out.sv -w 40 -r 20`

 The output will be generated and written to a file named `rs_out.sv`, in the same directory.
+The search area is 80x40x80.

+## 3.2 Minecraft to OrangeCrab

+Alternatively, the `orangecrab` directory contains all the files required to take the output SV file and program an OrangeCrab board (r0.2.1).
+The `run.bat` and `build.sh` scripts automate this process.

 <a name="features"></a>
 # 4 Features

-Currently, only combinatorial circuits are supported.
-Support for components such as latches and flip-flops could be added in the future, but will change the mapping from redstone to HDL significantly.

-Components fully implemented:
+Currently, both combinational and sequential circuits are supported with a single clock.
+In-game, the Redstone clock ticks at 10Hz, this Redstone clock is used as the reference clock for all sequential circuits.
+Additional clocks can be generated using dividers for now.

+Fully implemented components:

-- Redstone Lamp - This is the only component that generates an output in HDL.
+- Redstone Lamp - This is the only component that generates an output in the RTL.
 It generates a 1-bit output signal.

 - Lever/Button - These components are inputs to the system.
 They generate 1-bit input signals.

+- Redstone Torch - An inverter followed by a delay of 1 cycle.

+- Redstone Block - Constant '1' source.

+- Repeater - A delay of 1-4 cycles, set at compile-time.
+The 'locking' mechanism from Redstone is available, it is added as an enable signal in the RTL.

-- Redstone Torch - As in redstone, this can be used as an inverter.
+- Redstone Wire - Behaviour of the RTL matches Redstone, but signals do not decay in thr RTL.
+This component can be used to perform the logical OR operation.

-- Redstone Block - Constantly powered.

-The next set of components could change behaviour depending on whether latches and flip-flops are supported.

-In progress:

-- Repeater - Depending on the mode, acts as a buffer, latch or flip-flop.

-- Redstone Wire

-In the future, maybe signs could be used to name signals, and declare them as inputs or outputs.

 Future ideas:

-- Signs - Use keywords such as `SOURCE`, `DESTINATION`, `INPUT` and `OUTPUT` to name signals within the world.
+- Use signs keywords such as `SOURCE`, `DESTINATION`, `INPUT` and `OUTPUT` to name signals within the world.

+- Add another mode which allows full custom IC design.
+Components map to analogue rather than using System Verilog.

-<a name="Examples"></a>
+<a name="examples"></a>
 # 5 Examples

-TODO
+There are examples available in the `example_worlds` directory.
+This directory contains minecraft worlds with redstone designs.

+<a name="logic_gates"></a>
+## 5.1 Logic Gates

+A demonstration of the basic logic operations (AND, OR, XOR).
+These are built using the logical OR and NOT operations provided by Redstone wires & torches respectively.

+<a name="adder"></a>
+## 5.2 Adder

+This example contains a 2-bit adder, made with full adders.

+<a name="counter"></a>
+## 5.3 Binary Counter

+Using a 21-bit binary counter which ticks with the 48 MHz OrangeCrab clock, it is possible to slow the clock down enough to watch the high side bits count with human eyes.
+This example accomplishes exactly that.

 <a name="license"></a>
 # 6 License